 The continued spread of the COVID-19 pandemic could adversely impact our clinical studies.
-In addition, COVID-19 has resulted in significant governmental measures being implemented to control the spread of the virus, including quarantines, travel restrictions, and business shutdowns.
-COVID-19 has also caused volatility in the global financial markets and threatened a slowdown in the global economy, which could negatively affect our ability to raise additional capital on attractive terms or at all.
 See "Item 1A.
 Risk Factors" above.
 The extent to which COVID-19 may impact our business will depend on future developments, which are highly uncertain and cannot be predicted with confidence, such as the duration of the outbreak, the emergence of new variants, and the effectiveness of actions to contain and treat COVID-19.
 We cannot presently predict the scope and severity of any potential disruptions to our business, including to our ongoing and planned clinical studies.
 Any such shutdowns or other business interruptions could result in material and negative effects to our ability to conduct our business in the manner and on the timelines presently planned, which could have a material adverse impact on our business, results of operation, and financial condition.
 As of the date of this report, there have been no material adverse effects to our ongoing business operations from COVID-19.